dotnet/arcade/Documentation/Policy/ArcadeServicing.md

 The mechanics of 'branching' our services tends to be service specific, but generally involves generating new API versions for breaking changes.
 For Arcade, the mechanics are a little more complex.
-The the following is the process by which Arcade can be branched for major release 'N' of .NET Core.
+The following is the process by which Arcade can be branched for major release 'N' of .NET Core.

 1. Branch `dotnet/arcade` off of `master` into `release/<N>`